AndrasCsorba/Day-s-Transition-site/README.md

 ## Frequently Asked Questions (FAQ)
 ### How do I install the project?
-Refer to the Installation Guide.
+Refer to the Installation Gu

-## License and Contribution
-This project is licensed under the [MIT License](LICENSE).

-Contribution guidelines: CONTRIBUTING.md

----

 This documentation template helps make your project easy to understand and use for others.